Combi boiler for a large house

 What is a Combi boiler, and what do they do ?

-Firstly, we need to establish what is a combi boiler? well the boilers official name is a combination boiler – but over the years this has been shortened just to “combi boiler “.
+Firstly, we need to establish, what a combi boiler is?
+Well the boilers official name is a combination boiler – but over the years this has been shortened just to “combi boiler “.
 These boilers are now the most popular type of boiler for homes, flats etc in the residential market for the UK.
-A combi boiler not only supplies the heat for the central heating of the home, but also heats the domestic hot water instantaneously a hot water tap is opened.
+A combi boiler not only supplies the heat for the central heating of the home, but also heats the domestic hot water instantaneously as a hot water tap is opened.

-These factors make a combination boiler one of the highest efficiency boilers on the market, with an attractive low cost purchasing price, along with the lower installation costs and continual lower running costs than the older type system boilers that were extensive used in previous times in larger homes or propeties.
+These factors make a combination boiler one of the highest efficiency boilers on the market, with an attractive low cost purchasing price, along with the lower installation costs and continual lower running costs than the older type system boilers that were extensively used in previous times in larger homes or properties.

 There are two main elements to a combi boiler, which need to be considered when selecting the correct boiler –

-1. The heating side of the boiler – You need to establish how much of a heating load or requirement your large property will have.
+- The heating side of the boiler– You need to establish how much of a heating load or requirement your large property will have.
 This is to ensure that the boiler has sufficient capacity to heat your large home

-2. The Domestic Hot Water performance – This is the hot water that you use to bath, wash or doing the dishes / kitchen use – when preparing meals etc
+- The Domestic Hot Water performance– This is the hot water that you use to bath, wash or doing the dishes / kitchen use – when preparing meals etc

 Combi boiler sizing for large homes / properties